 Stained Glass Windows

 21 beautiful stained glass windows of the Saints are visible around our church building.
-To view each window, select from the North and South pages.
-Here you will find descriptions of the particular Saint and memorial notes.
+To view each window and read a description of the Saint and memorial notes, select from the buttons below.

 As you enter our Church from the Geneva Street entrance, you will enter our Vestibule.
 On the left-most portion of our Vestibule are the stairs to our Choir Loft, Organ, and to our Bell Tower.
 On the right-most portion of the Vestibule there is a large statue of Jesus Crucified.
 Very little is known about this large Crucifix or who built it or purchased it.
 There is some suspicion that it may have been from the old Church building.